 Digital Signal Processing

-- analyze and implement discrete time and digital systems using Block Diagrams, Difference Equations and Z-Transforms
+- analyze and implement time-discrete and digital system using block diagrams and signal-flow graphs

 Forms of Teaching